68th Missile Squadron

 The 68th Missile Squadron is an inactive United States Air Force unit.
-It was last assigned to the 44th Operations Group, stationed at Ellsworth AFB, South Dakota.
+It was last assigned to the 44th Operations Group, stationed at Ellsworth Air Force Base, South Dakota.

 The 68th was equipped with the LGM-30F Minuteman II intercontinental ballistic missile, with a mission of nuclear deterrence.
 With the end of the Cold War, the 68th was inactivated on 5 July 1994.